yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 -- Insert data from the 9th file
 INSERT INTO my_table
 SELECT * FROM read_parquet('file9.parquet');

-. . .
 ```

-**NOTE:** When inserting multiple data sources into a single table, you should use **programmatic** means of iterating through the various sources, instead of **statically** coding individual INSERT statements, each for a separate data source.
+**NOTE:** Given the redundancy of the examples above (nearly identical lines for each Parquet file) inserting multiple data sources into a single table should make use of **programmatic** means of iterating through the various sources, instead of **statically** coding individual INSERT statements, each for a separate data source.

+**NOTE:** Ask yourself: Do I need all columns for tables being imported?

 ## Clean